* Warns of annual loss in range of $4.78 bln to $4.98 bln

 * Seeks to launch deal with debt holders to restructure debt

-Noble, which flagged an annual loss of up to $5 billion on Monday, announced an initial deal with creditors last month to halve its senior debt and give them 70 percent of the company, with existing equity holders diluted to 10 percent.
+Noble announced a deal with creditors last month to halve its senior debt and give them 70 percent of the company, while existing equity holders would see their stake diluted to 10 percent.

-Over the last three years, Noble - once a global commodity trader with ambitions to rival the likes of Glencore and Vitol - has cut hundreds of jobs, sold billions of dollars of assets, taken hefty writedowns and changed its CEOs and chairman.
+This follows three crisis-wracked years in which Noble - once a global commodity trader with ambitions to rival the likes of Glencore and Vitol - cut hundreds of jobs, sold billions of dollars of assets, took hefty writedowns and changed its CEOs and chairman.

-In a statement, Singapore-listed Noble highlighted challenging operating conditions and flagged a total net loss of $1.72 billion to $1.92 billion for the quarter to December 2017, stemming largely from non-cash losses from its mark-to-market derivatives portfolio.
+The Hong Kong-headquartered company expects a total net loss of $1.72 billion to $1.92 billion for the quarter ending December 2017, stemming largely from non-cash losses from its mark-to-market derivatives portfolio.

-It said the group's advisers were in contact with creditors who held about an additional 15 percent of Noble's senior debt instruments and had indicated their broad support for the restructuring.
+The Ad Hoc Group's advisers were in contact with creditors who held about an additional 15 percent of Noble's senior debt instruments and had indicated their broad support for a restructuring.

-Founded in 1986 by Richard Elman, who rode a commodities bull run to build one of the world's biggest traders, Noble was plunged into crisis in February 2015 when Iceberg Research questioned its accounts.
+Founded in 1986 by Richard Elman, who rode a commodities bull run to build Noble into one of the world's biggest traders, the company was plunged into crisis in February 2015 when Iceberg Research questioned its accounts.
 Noble has defended its accounts.